The GCS Associate Programme

 Conditions of acceptance

-- On accepting an offer of a place on the programme the Associate Counsellor will be required to pay a registration fee of £100 which is a non-returnable deposit deducted from the course fee.
+On accepting an offer of a place on the programme the associate will be required to pay a registration fee of £100 which is a non-returnable deposit deducted from the course fee.